 The role of pediatric physical therapy is to help children who have difficulty with functional movement, poor balance, and challenges moving through their environment successfully.
-Some children with Autism Spectrum Disorder (ASD) have low muscle tone, some have poor balance, others may not be well-coordinated, and still others may have a combination of all of the above.
+Some children on the autism spectrum have low muscle tone, some have poor balance, others may not be well-coordinated, and still others may have a combination of all of the above.
 These are all areas that a physical therapist can address.
 After an assessment, the physical therapist will design and implement a program that will help to improve the individual child’s areas of need and increase overall function and participation.

 (Many children or adults who have an accident and hurt themselves can benefit from physical therapy, whether they are diagnosed with ASD or not.
 This article does not address this type of rehabilitative therapy.)

 - Gross Motor Skills – using large muscles for sitting, standing, walking, running, etc.

 - Balance/Coordination Skills – involves the brain, bones, and muscles in a coordinated effort for smooth movement; for example, as in climbing stairs, jumping, etc.

 - Strengthening – building muscle for support and endurance; for example, to walk for a distance without becoming tired.

 - Functional Mobility/Motor Planning – moving through space, day to day, for independence and efficiency; for example, to climb onto the rocking chair and make it rock back and forth.

 The Importance of Motor Skills